Skip to content

 Your loan-to-value ratio is a very important factor when it comes to buying property because:

 • Loans with a higher LTV are a bigger risk for the lender.
-If you have a higher LTV and can’t make your repayments, they’ll make back less money by reselling your house.
+If you have a higher LTV and can’t make your repayments, the lender will make back less money should they end up needing to resell your house.

 • Lower loan-to-value ratios also protect lenders from changes in house prices.
-If you have a 95% LTV mortgage and house prices fall by 5%, your bank will no longer be able to make back all its money if it needs to seize your home.
-But if your LTV is 60%, prices can fall, and your lender still won’t have to worry about losing its investment.
+If you have a 95% LTV mortgage and property prices fall by 5%, your bank will no longer be able to make back all its money if it needs to seize your home.
+But if your LTV is 60%, even if prices fall, your lender still won’t have to worry about losing its investment.

 How do I calculate my loan-to-value ratio?

 It’s simple to calculate your loan-to-value ratio.
-Divide the amount you need to borrow by the total value of the property, then multiply the result by 100 to get a percentage, as you can see in these examples:.
+All you need to do is divide the amount you need to borrow by the total value of the property, then multiply the result by 100 to get a percentage.

 Let’s say, for example, that you’ve saved up £30,000 for a deposit and you want to buy a home worth £250,000.
 That means you’ll need to borrow the remaining £220,000.
 So, 220,000 divided by 250,000 equals 0.88, meaning that your LTV is 88%.

-With such a high LTV, it might be difficult to take advantage of the best deals and you may be given a more expensive interest rate.
+With such a high LTV, it might be difficult to take advantage of the very best deals and you may end up with a more expensive interest rate.

 What is a loan-to-value band?